santoryudeadman/santoryudeadman/README.md

 - ⚡ Fun fact: ...
 -->

-### 🔭 I’m currently working on a .NET framework project for an organization
+### 🔭 I’m currently working on finetuning LLMS and Rust backends
-### 🌱 I’m currently learning about LLMs, Machine Learning and Infrastructure
+### 🌱 I’m currently learning about LLMs, ML and Rust Infrastructure